ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 2 - Populating the Game Canvas.rst

         return true;
     }

 The ``startNewGame()`` function deletes the blocks created in the previous game and calculates the number of rows and columns of blocks required to fill the game window for the new game.
 Then, it creates an array to store all the game blocks, and calls ``createBlock()`` to create enough blocks to fill the game window.

 The ``createBlock()`` function creates a block from the ``Block.qml`` file and moves the new block to its position on the game canvas.
 This involves several steps:

 -  Qt.createComponent() is called to generate a type from ``Block.qml``.
 If the component is ready, we can call ``createObject()`` to create an instance of the ``Block`` item.
 -  If ``createObject()`` returned null (i.e. if there was an error while loading the object), print the error information.
 -  Place the block in its position on the board and set its width and height.
 Also, store it in the blocks array for future reference.
 -  Finally, print error information to the console if the component could not be loaded for some reason (for example, if the file is missing).

-.. rubric:: Connecting JavaScript components to QML
-   :name: connecting-javascript-components-to-qml

 Now we need to call the JavaScript code in ``samegame.js`` from our QML files.
 To do this, we add this line to ``samegame.qml`` which imports the JavaScript file as a module:

 .. code:: qml

     import "samegame.js" as SameGame

 This allows us to refer to any functions within ``samegame.js`` using "SameGame" as a prefix: for example, ``SameGame.startNewGame()`` or ``SameGame.createBlock()``.
-This means we can now connect the New Game button's ``onClicked`` handler to the ``startNewGame()`` function, like
+This means we can now connect the New Game button's ``onClicked`` handler to the ``startNewGame()`` function, like this:
-this:

 .. code:: qml